Jill Dando: Lines of inquiry

 The original police investigation had explored the possibility of a contract killing, but since Dando was living with her fiancé and was only rarely visiting her Fulham residence, it was considered unlikely that a professional assassin would have been sufficiently well informed about Dando's movements to have known at what time she was going to be there.
 CCTV evidence of Dando's last journey (mainly security video recordings from a shopping centre in Hammersmith, which she visited on her way to Fulham) did not show any sign of her being followed.

+Initial investigations focused on Dando's personal circle since only a few people knew of her intention to visit her Gowan Avenue house on the day.
+Her agent Jon Roseman was an initial suspect since he knew Dando was going there to collect faxes he had sent her.
+But Roseman convinced detectives of his innocence.
+Bob Wheaton also attracted attention since he was a jilted lover and Dando had transferred £35,000 to him towards the end of their relationship.
+Wheaton stated that this transfer was a gift and not a loan.
+He also convinced detectives of his innocence.

 On the night of her death, Dando's BBC colleague Nick Ross said on Newsnight that retaliatory attacks by criminals against police, lawyers and judges were almost unknown in the UK.
 Forensic examination of the cartridge case and bullet recovered from the scene of the attack suggested that the weapon used had been the result of a workshop conversion of a replica or decommissioned gun.
 It was argued that a professional assassin would not use such a poor quality weapon.
-The police therefore soon began to favour the idea that the killing had been carried out by a crazed individual acting on an opportunist basis.
+The police therefore soon began to favour the idea that the killing had been opportunistically carried out by a crazed individual.
 This assumed profile of the perpetrator led to the focus on George.

 Cold case reviews by the police after 2008 concluded that Dando was killed by a professional assassin in a "hard contact execution".
 Pressing the gun against her head would have acted as a suppressor — muffling the sound of the shot and preventing the killer from being splattered with blood.
-In 2012 a cold case review named Serbian warlord Arkan as a suspect, although by this time he had died.